dvxgit-jsoriano/Landing-Page-Demo-List/README.md

 # Landing-Page-Demo-List
-This is a list of some demo from youtube links and tutorials.
+This is a list of some cool and stunning live demo from youtube links and tutorials.
 Credit to the owners.
 Demo not mine.

 ## URLS Demo and Tutorials: